vmware-tanzu-labs/educates-training-platform/docs/getting-started/quick-start-guide.md

 Local Kubernetes cluster
 ------------------------

-To create the local Kubernetes cluster using Kind, run the script:
+To create a local Kubernetes cluster using Kind and deploy Educates, run the command:

 ```
-educates-local-dev/create-cluster.sh
+educates create-cluster
 ```

-This script will preform the following steps:
+This command will perform the following steps:

 * Create the Kubernetes cluster using Kind.